ioiooi/notes/docs/programming/unix-time.md

 [MDN web docs - Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)

 JavaScript Date objects are based on a time value that is the **number of milliseconds** since 00:00:00 UTC Thursday, 1 January 1970.
-Can only be instantiated by calling it as a constructor.
-Uses the systems locale.
+They can only be instantiated by calling the Date constructor and use the system's locale.

-Current UNIX Epoch Time in JavaScript:
+### Getting Current Unix Epoch Time

 ```js
 Math.floor(Date.now() / 1000);
 ```

-Current day but at a different time e.g. 17:15
+### Setting a Specific Time on the Current Day

 ```js
 const date = new Date();
 date.setHours(17, 15, 0);
 ```

-Difference in seconds between two dates e.g. now and one hour from now:
+### Calculating the Difference in Seconds Between Two Dates

 ```js
 const date = new Date();